Minsuk-ji/ReFocus/index.md

     <figure class="result-figure">
       <img src="static/image/a photo of a yellow handbag and a blue refrigerator.png">
       <figcaption class="result-caption">
-        <span class="caption-label">Caption:</span> “a photo of a yellow handbag and a blue refrigerator”
+        <span class="caption-label">Caption:</span> “a yellow handbag and a blue refrigerator”
       </figcaption>
     </figure>
   </div>